 Evenflo Sonus: Bottom Line

-Coming in at under $100, the Evenflo Sonus and Sonus 65 are well-liked, lightweight (11.3 lbs) seats that are the Lucie’s List economy seat Best Buy.
+Coming in at under $100, the Evenflo Sonus is a well-liked, lightweight (11.3 lbs) seat that is the Lucie’s List economy seat Best Buy.
 Though you can use it as your daily seat, it’s also great for travel or as a spare.
-It has a new, updated look and offers the basics, plus some niceties like buckle pockets and cupholders, and will last a little longer than previous versions (50 lbs for the basic Sonus and 65 for the “65”).
-If you have a heavier/larger kid, opt for the 65 or even the next level up, the Stratos.
+It has a new, updated look and offers the basics, plus some niceties like buckle pockets and cupholders, and will last a little longer than previous versions (50 lbs).